Ashishjob/Research-at-UH/README.md

 Before you look at the table below, here's a [pdf](https://www.uh.edu/nsm/computer-science/undergraduate/research/course-credit/research-projects-for-undergraduate-students-with-uh-cs-faculty.pdf) I found for Research projects for Undergrad Students with UHCS Faculty for Spring 2024!

+<h6>Just for disclosure, I don't know if these are up to date, or if any are outdated.
+If you happen to find out or just know about anything, please let me know to update or remove it.</h6>

 ---

 | Lab Name                                                                          | Description                                                                                          | How to Join                                                                                                     | Contact                     |